Killer gets 27 years for shooting porn of girl, 8, in Vernon

 Daniel is still facing multiple felony counts in Vernon Superior Court, including four counts of aggravated sexual assault on a victim younger than 13, which carries a mandatory 25-year sentence.

-The defense lawyers wrote in their sentencing memo that the escalation of Daniel's substance abuse in his teenage years "landed him in the dark underbelly of Hartford, engaging in drug-dealing and violence."

-During a drug transaction in 1988, Daniel and his dealer got into a violent altercation, and Daniel shot the dealer, killing him, the defense lawyers continued.
-For the next 26 years, which he spent in prison, life for Daniel "was all about survival," they wrote.
+During a drug transaction in 1988, Daniel and his dealer got into a violent altercation, and Daniel shot the dealer, killing him, the defense lawyers wrote.
+For the next 26 years, which he spent in prison, life for Daniel "was all about survival," they continued.

-After he was released, they continued, Daniel got a smartphone and discovered the internet, including the dark web, where he encountered "a variety of extremely deviant content, including child pornography" and was "completely sucked in."
+After he was released, the defense lawyers wrote, Daniel got a smartphone and discovered the internet, including the dark web, where they say he encountered "a variety of extremely deviant content, including child pornography" and was "completely sucked in."

 For updates on Glastonbury, and recent crime and courts coverage in North-Central Connecticut, follow Alex Wood on Twitter: @AlexWoodJI1, Facebook: Alex Wood, and Instagram: @AlexWoodJI.